MarvelMathesh/Vega/README.md

 ---

 ## 🙏 Acknowledgements
 Special thanks to the faculty and staff at VIT Chennai for organizing this workshop and providing hands-on exposure to the VEGA processor ecosystem.
+Also, we thank the other teams who participated in this workshop alongside us, making the event more memorable, interactive and fun.

 ---